 10 tbsp unsalted butter (if using salted butter, omit the ½ tsp salt in the recipe)

 Melt butter slowly in small saucepan on stove or in microwave-safe bowl in microwave.
 Add egg yolks, lemon juice, salt, and cayenne pepper (optional) to WildSide jar and secure lid.
 Blend at Speed 6 until mixture lightens in color, about 20–30 seconds.
 Reduce blender speed to Speed 1, remove blender lid’s hard plastic insert, and slowly poor melted butter through lid opening.
-A few seconds after all butter is incorporated, press “Pulse” or “X” to stop blender.
+Continue blending for a few seconds after all butter is incorporated.

 Now, wasn’t that easy?
 I implore you to try it!
 I KNOW you’ll like it!